Fudan-iGEM/2025-wiki/pages/description.md

 Building on this chassis, we developed two key modules: the **Timer**, which traces cell lineage and developmental history, and the **Recorder**, which inscribes the genetic footprint of evolutionary pressures.
 Together, they shift resistance research from static snapshots to a **dynamic, unfolding narrative**.

 Through this design, our aim is to move beyond retrospective analysis and establish a system that not only tracks the resistance mutations but also visualizes the trajectories.
-Ultimately, *DR. sTraTeGY* offers a new framework to confront the global crisis of antifungal resistance—capturing fungal evolution, inspiring future research to build upon this new chassis and guiding the development of next-generation therapies.
+Ultimately, *DR.&nbsp;sTraTeGY* offers a new framework to confront the global crisis of antifungal resistance—capturing fungal evolution, inspiring future research to build upon this new chassis and guiding the development of next-generation therapies.

-Learn more about the design and construction of *DR. sTraTeGY* on our [Design](/design/) page.
+Learn more about the design and construction of *DR.&nbsp;sTraTeGY* on our [Design](/design/) page.

-## 5. From Wet-Lab to Dry-Lab: Model Integration
+## From Wet-Lab to Dry-Lab: Model Integration

 While the Grape Yeast chassis gives us a powerful biological platform to observe resistance in real time, experimental work alone is not enough.
 To systematically explore evolutionary dynamics and guide our design choices, we built a complementary computational tool: **YeastVerse**.
-This modeling platform was developed to bridge the wet lab and the dry lab, enabling us to simulate yeast behavior across diverse environmental conditions before committing resources to experiments.
+This modeling platform was developed to bridge wet-lab and dry-lab, enabling us to simulate yeast behavior across diverse environmental conditions before committing resources to experiments.

 YeastVerse allows us to do several critical things.
 It can screen feasible parameter ranges, ensuring that the design of our constructs is realistic and efficient.
 It helps us validate promoter selection and expression strategies, confirming whether the biological mechanisms we propose are likely to work as intended.
 It also provides clear design guidelines for subsequent wet-lab experiments, reducing unnecessary trial-and-error and making our engineering cycle more efficient.